Heathcliff, by George Gately

 Hapless Harry, by George Gately (1967)

 'Heathcliff', about a stylish cat, often wearing a leather jacket and sunglasses, soon appeared in newspapers all over the world.
 George Gately was often asked to attend cat shows and give autographs to cats.
-To keep up with the demand, he recruited Bob Laughlin, and later his brother John to help draw the daily strips and Sunday colour pages.
+To keep up with the demand, he recruited Bob Laughlin, and later his brother John to help draw the daily strips and Sunday color pages.
 'Heathcliff' is distributed to over 1,000 newspapers by Creators Syndicate, who took over the strip from McNaught Syndicate in 1988.

 Heathcliff by Geo Gately